tayre/klv-decoder/README.md

 This sample application was constructed an exercise to understand how video data streams can be sent an UAV quadcopter camera to a web browser.
 This [page](http://impleotv.com/2017/02/17/klv-encoded-metadata-in-stanag-4609-streams/) provides a good primer on [KLV](https://en.wikipedia.org/wiki/KLV) encoded data in [STANAG 4609](http://www.gwg.nga.mil/misb/docs/nato_docs/STANAG_4609_Ed3.pdf).

-Once we can read incoming metadata in the browser, we can do interesting things such as displaying our UAV in [Cesium](https://github.com/AnalyticalGraphicsInc/cesium), which is a JavaScript library for creating WebGL globes and time-dynamic content (i.e, a flying SkyRanger!)
+Once we can read incoming metadata in the browser, we can do interesting things such as displaying our UAV in [Cesium](https://github.com/AnalyticalGraphicsInc/cesium), which is a JavaScript library for creating WebGL globes and time-dynamic content (i.e, a flying quadcopter!)

 In order for this to be compelling we need to minimize video latency from the base station to the browser.
 The [JSMpeg](https://github.com/phoboslab/jsmpeg) project does a lot of the heavy lifting for getting the mpeg transport stream to the client, and rendering the video (and mp2 audio if present).
 We extend this project by adding a KLV decoder, and a simple rendering of the decoded data as JSON.